mohamedhayibor/yahoo-fin-hist-cli/README.md

 > The closing price for AAPL on 24-Aug-17: 159.27

-> It's already copied to your clipboaard.
+> It's already copied to your clipboard.
 ```

 Possible queries: